UNPAID OVERTIME

 Be aware, just because you are paid a salary does not mean you are an exempt employee.

-It is important to keep in mind that overtime wage law as it relates to exempt and non-exempt employees can be incredibly complicated and in certain situations not always cut and dry.
+It is important to remember that overtime wage law as it relates to exempt and nonexempt employees can be incredibly complicated and in certain situations not always cut and dry.
 We pride ourselves in our ability to navigate complex scenarios in federal and Texas overtime wage laws and encourage you to contact us to learn if you have a valid case.

-You have the right to sue a current or former employer who knowingly denied or unknowingly withheld your earned overtime wages.
-FLSA includes provisions for individual or groups of workers to file private lawsuits for unpaid overtime wages.
+You have the right to sue a current or former employer who denied or withheld your earned overtime wages.
+The FLSA includes provisions for individuals or groups of workers to file private lawsuits for unpaid overtime wages.

-Under the law, when a company is found to be in violation of overtime wage laws, they are generally required to pay you double the amount of unpaid overtime wages.
-When a lawsuit is successful, the violating companies are often required to also pay your attorney’s fees and court costs on top of their overtime penalties.
+Under the law, when a company is found to have violated overtime wage laws, they are generally required to pay you double the amount of unpaid overtime wages.
+When a lawsuit is successful, the violating companies may also have to pay your attorney fees and court costs on top of their overtime penalties.

-Under FLSA, it is illegal for employers to fire, retaliate or discriminate against you when you file a claim to recover unpaid overtime wages.
-Judges enforcing overtime laws severely reprimand employers who retaliate against employees under these circumstances.
-If your employer does retaliate against you for filing an overtime claim, our law firm will take the extra steps to help you recover additional damages.
+Under the FLSA, it is illegal for employers to fire, retaliate or discriminate against you when you file a claim to recover unpaid overtime wages.
+Under these circumstances, workers can file additional claims against employers who retaliate against employees.
+If your employer does retaliate against you for filing an overtime claim, our unpaid overtime lawyers will take the necessary steps to help you recover additional damages.

-Typically, employers will want to deny any claim workers make about being owed overtime pay.
-Often the employer will fabricate bizarre and deceitful tricks in order to not pay their employees their hard-earned overtime wages.
-The following examples are those most known to us:
+Employers will want to deny any claim workers make about being owed overtime pay, especially if the underpayment was intentional.
+Often, the employer will fabricate stories to avoid paying their employees their hard-earned overtime wages.
+Some common examples of employers trying to cover their tracks include the following.

 Employers may average your hours over several weeks.
 Say you work 35 hours one week and 45 hours the following week.
 An employer could average your total hours and say that you worked 40 hours on average per week.
 However, by law, you deserve overtime pay for the second week.

 Employers could be paying compensatory time.
-Also called ‘comp time’, this just means that an employer will essentially give you the option to use your overtime for time off later.
-This is only legal in the public sector and if you’re being comped for your overtime, you may be entitled to unpaid wages.
+Also called ‘comp time,’ an employer will essentially give you the option to use your overtime for time off later.
+This is only legal in the public sector, and if you’re being comped for your overtime, you may be entitled to unpaid wages.

 Employers could not be paying you if you’re an undocumented citizen.
 This is a slap in the face to any hardworking person in this country even if they do not hold a visa or citizen status.
 Employers are required by law to pay full wages and overtime to all employees, regardless of legal status.

-Employers could claim that the overtime work couldn’t classify as beneficial work time.
-The courts have a good guideline on what they consider useful work time that would qualify as overtime.
+Employers could claim that overtime work couldn’t classify as beneficial work time.
+The courts have good guidelines on what they consider useful work time to qualify as overtime.
 If the work is of a genuine benefit to the employer and they don’t intervene to stop you from continuing your work, or the employer knows or at least has a reason to believe that the work is being done, then the employer must pay you for your overtime work.

 If your employer is using any of the tactics mentioned above, or you feel you’re being schemed out of your overtime wages in other ways, we welcome the opportunity to help you recover the money you’re owed.

 One major benefit of working with us is having a Board-Certified Labor and Employment Law attorney by your side.
-Less than 1% of Texas lawyers hold this certification and that makes a world of difference as you seek a fair settlement and the wages you’ve rightfully earned.
+Less than 1% of Texas lawyers hold this certification, making a world of difference as you seek a fair settlement and the wages you’ve rightfully earned.

-When you hire our law firm, you are sending a message to your employer that you won’t back down when they keep your wages.
-Our attorney will make sure that your voice is heard and not a dime of your money is left on the table.
+When you hire our law firm, you show your employer you won’t back down when they commit wage theft against you.
+Our law firm will ensure that your voice is heard and that not a dime of your money is left on the table.

 When it comes to an employer’s wrongdoing, we have seen just about every example of it.
 Our approach starts and ends with your needs in mind.
-We firmly believe in fair wages for fair work, so we make it our mission to fight for employees who aren’t getting the earnings they deserve.
+We firmly believe in fair wages for fair work, so we aim to fight for employees who aren’t getting the earnings they deserve.

 Get in Touch